GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

 Then access your site, and continue the installation step.
 The URL is: https://PROJECT_ID.appspot.com/

 Go to the Dashboard at https://PROJECT_ID.appspot.com/wp-admin.
-On the Plugins page, activate the following plugins:

-  - Google App Engine for WordPress (also set the e-mail address in its settings page)
+On the Plugins page, activate the `Google App Engine for WordPress` plugin.
+Also set your e-mail address in its settings page.

-After activating the plugins, try uploading a media object in a new post and confirm the image is uploaded to the GCS bucket by visiting the [Google Cloud console's Storage page][cloud-storage-console].
+After activating the plugin, try uploading a media object in a new post and confirm the image is uploaded to the GCS bucket by visiting the [Google Cloud console's Storage page][cloud-storage-console].